1969 Indianapolis 500: Rule changes

 For 1969, not a single front-engined car managed to qualify for the race, and ultimately, one would never do so again.
 All 33 cars in the field were rear-engined piston-powered machines.
 After the famous near-miss failures of the controversial STP Granatelli Turbine machines in 1967 and 1968, USAC imposed additional restrictions that effectively rendered them uncompetitive.
-The annulus inlet was further reduced from 15.999 in² to 11.999 in², and the Granatelli team abandoned the project.
-USAC stopped short of an outright ban on turbine cars, and it was not last time one would be entered.
+The annulus inlet was further reduced from 15.999 in2 to 11.999 in2, and the Granatelli team abandoned the project.
+USAC stopped short of an outright ban on turbine cars, and it was not the last time one would be entered.
 However, a turbine car would never manage to qualify for the race again.

 By 1969, USAC had slowly begun to relax the rules regarding wings.
 While bolt-on wings were still not allowed, similar devices such as airfoils and spoilers were permitted, as long as they were an integral part of the bodywork.
 Several cars arrived at the track with a myriad of aerodynamic devices.

 Goodyear arrived at the track in 1969 with a new, low-profile, wider tire.